superluminar-io/aws-luminarlz-cli/blueprints/foundational/README.md

 ## Deployment

+A deployment consists of synthesizing the LZA config and uploading it to s3.

+Uploading the LZA config to s3 then triggers the [LZA Core pipeline](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/awsaccelerator-pipeline.html).

+[//]: # (TODO: Add this if you are using a GitHub Action CD pipeline.)
-Deployment of the LZA config happens automatically via a GitHub Actions CD pipeline on the main branch.
+[//]: # (Deployment of the LZA config happens automatically via a GitHub Actions CD pipeline on the main branch.)

-A deployment of the LZA config to s3 then triggers the [LZA Core pipeline](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/awsaccelerator-pipeline.html).
-If you want to deploy manually from local, you can use the following command:
+If you want to deploy manually from your local machine, you can use the following command:

 ```bash
 npm run cli -- deploy